da-vaibhav/khalilstemmler-blog/src/pages/articles/client-side-architecture/introduction.md

 - **Storage** — Hold onto global state somewhere, usually in a store / client-side cache.
 - **Updating data** — Make changes to the data in the cache.
-- ** reactivity**  — Provide a way for view-layer presentation components to subscribe to data, and then re-render when data changes.
+- **Reactivity**  — Provide a way for view-layer presentation components to subscribe to data, and then re-render when data changes.

 #### State management and networking are often solved together